rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ## Securing HTTP Access
 ### Query security
-All SQL statements sent to the [`/db/query` endpoint](/docs/api/api/) are executed using a read-only SQLite connection.
-This ensures that no request sent that to that endpoint can modify the underlying database, regardless of the content of the request.
-Depending on your use case, limiting access to this endpoint only can enhance security.
+rqlite executes all SQL statements sent to the [`/db/query` endpoint](/docs/api/api/) using a read-only connection to the SQLite database.
+This ensures that no request sent to the `/db/query` endpoint can ever modify the underlying database, regardless of the content of the request.

 ### HTTPS and Mutual TLS
 rqlite supports secure access via HTTPS, using [_Transport Layer Security (TLS)_](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/).
 Using TLS ensures that all communication between clients and a cluster is encrypted.
 The HTTPS API also supports [Mutual TLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/).
 If Mutual TLS is enabled only clients that present a trusted certificate can access rqlite via the HTTP API.